-There are thousand of brands and models of LED lamps that are available in the market.
-This guide helps you to chose the right lamp with the right power with less money.
+There are thousands of brands and models of LED lamps that are available in the market.
+This guide helps you to choose the right lamp with the right power with less money.

 Life Span of LED

-The life of LED lamp is rated to last for about tens of thousands of hours which in simple terms states that it can be used for decades.
+The life of LED lamp is rated to last for about tens of thousands of hours, in simple terms states that it can be used for decades.
 During the decades of use, the energy saved is uncountable.
-They rely on diode, which is a simple electrical component that allows the movement of electricity to be in a single direction.
-Like the other bulbs, LED lamps don’t burn out; they just slowly decrease their brightness over their long life span.
+They rely on the diode, which is a simple electrical component that allows the movement of electricity to be in a single direction.
+Like the other bulbs, LEDs don’t burn out; they just slowly decrease their brightness over their long lifespan.

 Even the cheap LED bulbs have a life expectancy lasting up to 50,000 hours which is approximately 50% more than a commonly used incandescent bulb and about 20% more than a typical CFL.
-If an LED bulb states that it will last 50,000 hours, then technically it means the bulb will take 50,000 hours down to 70% brightness.
-If you are using a LED lamp for 10 hours a day, 7 days a week, then 50,000 hours life span can work for 13.7 years with full brightness.
-Your investment will work for more number of days than actually expected.
+If a LED bulb states that it will last 50,000 hours, then technically it means the bulb will take 50,000 hours down to 70% brightness.
+If you are using a LED lamp for 10 hours a day, seven days a week, then 50,000 hours lifespan can work for 13.7 years with full brightness.
+Your investment will work for more number of days than expected.

 LED Color Temperature